Dalek One Shoulders - The Walk-In Dalek at Llangollen

 Last Screen Use: 1988 - Remembrance of the Daleks

-Recent History: - Constructed especially for Remembrance of the Daleks, the shoulder section of this Dalek was noticeably different to the other Necros props built in 1985 due to its narrower boxes.
+Recent History: – The shoulder section of this Dalek was constructed for the 1984 Liverpool Garden Festival and noticeably different to the other Necros props built in 1985 due to its narrower boxes.
 Dalek N5 lost its skirt section when it was donated to the Dalek Emperor prop to save constructing a new one.

-The top section came up for auction at the Longleat Doctor Who day in 2000.
-It came with an original dome, most often associated with Dalek One-7, and showed the large rear chip that was apparent in The Five Doctors.
-The neck section was the especially constructed FX version used in Remembrance of the Daleks as there is no A-frame or castors on top (or evidence of ever having had them) and the bottom is solid meaning there would be nowhere for the operator to put his head.
-It also still carries the remains of the flash charge.
-It now resides in the collection of Matt Parish.
+The shoulder section came up for auction at another Longleat Doctor Who day in 2000.
+It came with an original dome, most often associated with Dalek One-7 and showed the large rear chip that was apparent in The Five Doctors.
+The neck was also from Dalek One-7 during its time in Remembrance of the Daleks, but had been converted at some point for a special effect and the remains of a flash charge could now be seen inside.

 Imperial Daleks